Education

 Sublime to Introduce Immersive Learning Platform Called Edify

 Sublime, a prominent immersive technology company based in Scotland, is planning to launch Edify, its latest immersive learning platform.
 It would enable students to learn and explore in virtual environments from any part of the world.
-The company collaborated with the University of Glasgow for developing Edify by keeping in mind the COVID-19 crisis.
+The company collaborated with the University of Glasgow to developing Edify by keeping in mind the COVID-19 crisis.
 Currently, owing to complete lockdown across the globe, students are undergoing remote learning and Sublime wants to improve their experiences.

 The Road Ahead